thespacecowboys45/blackjack-simulator/documentation_website/AUTOSTRATEGY_GENERATOR_theory.md

  resultant output desired.

  ^^^ The above was a final thought in order to lead us in the right direction.
-One step back, too big a number, and two steps forwards - add this very large number to the number we wan to display , and there we go!
+One step back, too big a number, and two steps forwards - add this very large number to the number we want to display , and there we go!
 Es muy muy muy, muy facil!

  ```